yenchic/PG/README.md

   - dat_miss: The input missing data.
   - dat_cov: The input covariates.
   - info: A list of information on the patterns of each observation.
+  - present: The parent pattern of each response pattern.
   - summary: The summary of frequency of each pattern and the corresponding pattern index.
   - labels.pattern: The response pattern label of each observation.